 The Toronto Transit Commission, or TTC (tel.
-416/393-4636 for 24-hr. information, recordings available in 18 languages; www.ttc.ca), operates the subway, bus, streetcar, and light rapid transit (LRT) system.
+416/393-4636 for 24-hr. information, recordings available in 18 languages), operates the subway, bus, and streetcars.

-For surface transportation, you need a token, a ticket (for seniors or kids), or exact change.
+For surface transportation, you need a Presto Card, a token, a ticket (for seniors or kids), or exact change.
 You can buy tokens and tickets at subway entrances and at authorized stores that display the sign TTC TICKETS MAY BE PURCHASED HERE.
 Bus drivers do not sell tickets, nor will they make change.
 Always obtain a free transfer where you board the train or bus, in case you need it.
 In the subways, use the push-button machine just inside the entrance.
 On streetcars and buses, ask the driver for a transfer.

-Taxis -- In many cities, taxis are an expensive mode of transportation, but this is especially true of Toronto.
-In 2008, rates were raised (again) because of the high cost of fuel.
-It's C$4 the minute you step in and C$0.25 for each additional 155m (509 ft.).
-Fares can quickly mount up.
-You can hail a cab on the street, find one in line in front of a big hotel, or call one of the major companies -- Diamond (tel.
-416/366-6868), Royal (tel.
-416/777-9222), or Metro (tel.
-416/504-8294).
-If you experience problems with cab service, call the Metro Licensing Commission (tel.
-416/392-3082).
+You can hail a cab on the street, find one in line in front of a big hotel, or call one of the major companies—Beck (tel.
+416/751-5555), Diamond (tel.
+416/366-6868), or Co-Op Cabs (tel.
+416/504-2667).
+If you experience any problems with cab service, call the Metro Licensing Commission (tel 416/392-3082).

 Toronto is a rambling city, but that doesn’t mean the best way to get around is by car.
 There are long traffic jams, especially during morning and afternoon rush hours.
-A reputation for “two seasons: winter and construction” means the warmer months are especially busy with road work.
+A reputation for “two seasons: winter and construction” means the warmer months are especially busy with roadwork.
 And to make matters worse, there is an escalating turf war between the numerous cyclists and motorists sharing the road.

 Parking can be very expensive, too, and the city’s meter maids are notoriously aggressive in issuing pricey parking tickets at any opportunity.